grafana/mimir/docs/sources/reference-glossary.md

 ## Series

-In the Prometheus ecosystem, a series (or time series) is a single stream of timestamped values belonging to the same metric, with the same set of label key-value pairs.
+A series is a single stream of [samples]({{<relref "#sample" >}}) belonging to the same metric, with the same set of label key-value pairs.

-For example, given a single metric `node_cpu_seconds_total` you may have multiple series, each one uniquely identified by the combination of metric name and unique label key-value pairs:
+Given a single metric `node_cpu_seconds_total` you may have multiple series, each one uniquely identified by the combination of metric name and unique label key-value pairs:

 ```
 node_cpu_seconds_total{instance="10.0.0.1",mode="system"}